 In 1991, the herd numbered around 130 animals.
 Since then the market has expanded and the increasing volume demands have allowed the Vandenbergs to increase their goatherd to 1200 – 1300 milking does.
 The herd is made up of mainly 3 breeds; Alpine, Toggenberg and Saanen – a long, strong doe with excellent records of milk production.
 The does are bred with pure bred bucks.

-Additional goat milk is purchased locally from 45 family run farms many of which are Amish families.
-All of their milk is from Ontario, Canada and all of their partner farmers follow their strict procedures and share their humane practices regarding their goats and sheep.
+Additional goat milk is purchased from Gaylea who gather from Ontario goat farmers some of which are Amish families.
+All of their milk is from Ontario, Canada and all of the partner farmers follow their strict procedures and share their humane practices regarding their goats and sheep.

 The Cheese Plant has moved from the farm to a wonderful state- of- the- art, modern, Global Food Safety FSSC 22000:2010 certified facility.

 Mariposa Dairy’s cheese products are presently being shipped all across Canada and the USA through Finica Food Specialties Ltd. in Canada and Atalanta in the USA.
 They have won numerous awards, both for the cheeses AND in recognition for innovation and excellence in the dairy itself!
 Many of the cheeses are certified both Kosher and Halal.
 Starting in 2011, their plain chevre was available as “Passover Approved” in the US market.